Andrew Scheer courts Quebec with immigration offer but avoids pipeline talk | CBC News

 Open to immigration reforms

-After beating the Liberals in June's byelection in Chicoutimi-Le Fjord, Conservative support in Quebec has stalled, according to recent polls.
+Recent polls show that despite winning June's byelection in Chicoutimi–Le Fjord, Conservative support in Quebec has stalled.

-CBC's poll tracker suggests the Liberals enjoy a nearly 20-point lead over the Tories in the province.
+CBC's Poll Tracker suggests the Liberals currently enjoy a nearly 20-point lead over the Tories in the province, compared to a 12-point gap in May.

-Scheer was in Montreal Monday to announce a series of promises aimed at boosting his party's fortunes in the province.
-Among them: giving Quebec more autonomy in immigration issues.
+Scheer was in Montreal on Monday to announce a series of promises aimed at boosting his party's fortunes in Quebec.
+Among them: giving the province more autonomy in immigration issues.

-Legault's Coalition Avenir Québec government is moving ahead with plans to lower immigrations levels and is negotiating with Ottawa to take over the family reunification program.
+Legault's Coalition Avenir Québec government is moving ahead with plans to lower immigration levels and is negotiating with Ottawa to take over the family reunification program.

 With files from Matthew Lapierre